ckeditor/ckeditor4-docs/guides/dev/section508/README.md

 <tr>
 <td align="left">(b) If a product utilizes touchscreens or touch-operated controls, an input method shall be provided that complies with 1194.23 (k) (1) through (4).</td>
 <td align="left">N/A</td>
-<td align="left">CKEditor, as a software application, is independent of a device used as a primary input source.</td>
+<td align="left">CKEditor is a software application independent of the physical device which is used to run it.</td>
 </tr>
 <tr>
 <td align="left">(c) When biometric forms of user identification or control are used, an alternative form of identification or activation, which does not require the user to possess particular biological characteristics, shall also be provided.</td>